skwong25/cat-api/README.md

 ## Validation Functions ##

-Non-middleware simple JS functions exist within a separate module from the Router and Repository files:
+Non-middleware simple JS functions are held within a separate module from the Router and Repository files.

-isInvalidString() checks the data type of a passed argument.
-Returns a truthy in the event of a non-string.
-Else, returns falsey. isInvalidNum() checks the data type of a passed argument.
-Returns a truthy in the event of a non-number.
-Else, returns falsey.

-generateErr400() receives a string argument of a descriptive error message.
-Returns an 400 BAD REQUEST error. generateErr404() receives a string of an id which has not been found in the database.
-Returns an 400 NOT FOUND error.

-The following object check functions receive an array of keys, acceptable keys and the request object as arguments:
+These include object check functions, which receive an array of keys, acceptable keys and the request object as arguments.

-checkObjFormat() recchecks that the passed object is populated. checkObjKeys() checks that the objects keys are valid.
+checkObjFormat() rechecks that the passed object is populated. checkObjKeys() checks that the objects keys are valid.
 Only keys "name", "ageInYears", "favouriteToy" and "description" will be accepted. checkObjValues() checks that the objects values are valid.
 Only values of 'string' data type (or 'number' for ageInYears) will be accepted.